A Councilmember Attempts to School the Planning Commission

 Staff who were recommending approval of the project were surprised when the Commissioners choose to continue the meeting to March 3.
 As revealed in an agenda released Thursday, February 26, they reacted by attempting to pull the issue from the Commission entirely and take it straight to Council without a Commission vote.
 Planning Commissioners rejected that recommendation and sent the E-Group Solar Project to City Council with a split vote of two against, two for, and one neutral.
 The project will be presented at City Council on Monday, March 23 at 6 pm.

 We acquired Ramirez’s letter via a public information request, and we reproduce it here in full and as a download because we believe in the importance of an independent Planning Commission.
-We are refraining from further comment — while we question the validity of some of her assertions, we feel our readers should judge for themselves.
+The email arrived when Commissioners were mid-way through quasi-judicial deliberations.2 We are refraining from further comment — while we question the validity of some of her assertions, we feel our readers should judge for themselves.
 Note: we have redacted the Councilmember’s personal phone number.

 We reached out to members of the Planning Commission, Mayor Daniel Mintz, City Manager Stone James, Community Development Director Keith Gardner and City Attorney Patrick Muñoz.
 No one replied.